Operational Markovianization in Randomized Benchmarking: RB under Pauli-twirled noise

 Operationally, however, the mapping $\Lambda\mapsto\Lambda^{\mathsf{P}_\syst}$ can only be implemented by modifying the noisy gates $\tilde{\mc{G}}:=\Lambda\circ(\mc{I}_\env\otimes\mc{G})$, as we don't have direct access to $\Lambda$.
 This can be done through a so-called $\mc{G}$-twisted twirl~\cite{flammia_aces} on system $\syst$, defined as

-with sum over $P$ all $n_s$-qubit ideal Pauli operators, and where (abusing notation) we denote as $\mc{G}^\dg(\cdot):=G^\dg(\cdot)G$ the adjoint map of the noiseless Clifford gate $\mc{G}$.
-This is depicted schematically in Fig.~\ref{fig: PT RB and RC}. \gls{rc} thus approximates $\syst$-Pauli twirls by randomly sampling $\mc{G}_i$-twisted twirls on all time steps and recompiling the Pauli gates, which can be done with a number of samples much smaller than $4^{n_s}$ for larger $n_s$~\cite{RC_superc_2021}.
+with sum over $P$ all $n_s$-qubit ideal Pauli operators.
+This is depicted schematically in Fig.~\ref{fig: PT RB and RC}. \gls{rc} thus approximates $\syst$-Pauli-twirls by randomly sampling $\mc{G}_i$-twisted twirls on all time steps and recompiling the Pauli gates, which can be done with a number of samples much smaller than $4^{n_s}$ for larger $n_s$~\cite{RC_superc_2021}.
+As mentioned above, here we will correspondingly focus on the limit of perfect $\syst$-Pauli-twirling.

-Similar to \gls{dd}, where we worked with the ideal pulse limit, here we focus on the case where \gls{rc} fully and perfectly tailors $\Lambda$ into $\Lambda^\mathsf{P}$.
-While for a single-qubit this can be done exactly, in general, the tailoring of noise into Pauli noise by \gls{rc} can be quantified to occur to a large percentage with a small number of samples~\cite{RC_2016}.
-We thus point out the following: